mjopenglsdl/small3d/README.md

 	compiler.version=15
 	compiler.runtime=MDd

-A good configuration for a conan profile file for MinGW is the following:
+If you are using MinGW, you have to link dynamically to gtest (run conan install with -o gtest:shared=True) and MinGW has to have pthreads installed.
+A good configuration for a conan profile file in that case would be the following:

 	[settings]
 	arch=x86